open-dxp/data-hub-bundle/doc/10_GraphQL/08_Operators/Query/TranslateValue.md

 :::info

-Note: Make sure to add the translation key to the translations in the Pimcore backend, using the admin domain.
+Note: Make sure to add the translation key to the translations in the OpenDxp backend, using the admin domain.

 :::